harisheoran/harisheoran.github.io/content/projects/k8s_deployment/index.md

 tags: []
 ---

-Today, we are going to deploy an API on Kubernetes with production standards.
+Today, we are going to deploy Scale Mesh API on Kubernetes with production standards.

 We are going to deploy [Scale Mesh](https://harisheoran.github.io/projects/scale-mesh/), a vercel alternative to deploy your web apps with ease.

 <details>
 <summary> What we are going to learn during this deployment?
 </summary>
 <br>